httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## HTTP Signature Derived Component Identifiers Registry {#content-registry}

 This document defines a method for canonicalizing HTTP message components, including components that can be derived from the context of the HTTP message outside of the HTTP fields.
 These components are identified by a unique string, known as the component identifier.
 Component identifiers for derived components always start with the "@" (at) symbol to distinguish them from HTTP header fields.
-IANA is asked to create and maintain a new registry typed "HTTP Signature Derived Component Identifiers" to record and maintain the set of non-field component identifiers and the methods to produce their associated component values.
+IANA is asked to create and maintain a new registry titled "HTTP Signature Derived Component Identifiers" to record and maintain the set of non-field component identifiers and the methods to produce their associated component values.
 Initial values for this registry are given in {{iana-content-contents}}.
 Future assignments and modifications to existing assignments are to be made through the Expert Review registration policy {{?RFC8126}} and shall follow the template presented in {{iana-content-template}}.

 ### Registration Template {#iana-content-template}